ikmb/exome-seq/docs/usage.md

 - R2 - patht to the right file of a paried-end data set

-For convenience, we have included a simple script (bin/samplesheet_from_folder.rb) which accepts the path to a folder fill of PE exome data and automatically write a basic sample sheet.
+For convenience, we have included a simple script (bin/samplesheet_from_folder.rb) which accepts the path to a folder fill of PE exome data and automatically writes a basic sample sheet.
 Obviously, it cannot derive meaningful sample and patient IDs from such information; this you would have to edit manually, if you so choose.

 ```bash